xan656/condorLite/README.md

 see `python3 scripts/makeCondorJobs.py -h` for more details

 #### TODOs
-* add support for non-xrootd file acces using cernopendata-client
+* add support for non-xrootd file acces using cernopendata-client.
 * update setup for completely detached file system in condor worker nodes.
-* Add support for a sample analysis.C / analysis.py  and its outputs.
+* Add sample workflow for a sample analysi scripts analysis.C / analysis.py  and its outputs.